 Functional Electrical Stimulation Devices

-Purchase of functional electrical stimulation (FES) for walking is limited to customers with spinal cord injury who have met the clinical criteria and have received approval of the State Medical Director.
+Purchase of functional electrical stimulation (FES) for walking is limited to customers with spinal cord injury who have met the clinical criteria.
+The VR counselor must consult with the State Medical Director for a recommendation prior to purchase.

 The VR counselor selects the most basic orthotic device that allows the customer to perform his or her tasks in the work environment.
 VR may consider the purchase of lower extremity FES devices (for example, the Bioness L300 or the WalkAide) only for customers:

-who have spinal cord injuries that meet specific clinical criteria in accordance with Centers for Medicare and Medicaid Services guidelines and who have had their cases reviewed and approved by the State Medical Director;
+who have spinal cord injuries that meet specific clinical criteria in accordance with Centers for Medicare and Medicaid Services guidelines and who have had their cases reviewed by the State Medical Director;

 who can demonstrate a clear vocational need for the FES devices as compared to ambulation with an ankle foot orthosis or a knee ankle foot orthosis;